-Therapy and Early Ambulation
+Physical Therapy and Mobility

-Because it is important for your recovery for you to start moving as soon as possible, physical therapy will begin the day of surgery.
-A physical therapist will help you get out of bed and start walking.
-The therapist will also teach you exercises to strengthen your legs and how to go up and down stairs.
-Additionally, occupational therapists will work with you on activities of daily living, such as using the bathroom, bathing, dressing and grooming yourself.
+Physical therapy may begin on the day of surgery or on the first day after your surgery and will occur twice a day.
+The physical therapist will teach you exercises to strengthen your legs and improve your walk.
+Occupational therapists will work with you on activities of daily living such as using the bathroom, bathing, dressing and grooming.